 2. Choosing A Topic You Know Nothing About

 Your message will sound authentic if you write about something you’re well-versed in, are passionate about, and that you have experience with.
 We can all sniff out a lack of authenticity and passion, so keep it real by writing what you know.
-Additionally, it is far easier to write about something you have knowledge and experience in than something you don’t.
+Additionally, it’s far easier to write about something you have knowledge and experience with than a topic you don’t.

 I know I enjoy reading and learning from people who have put in the time and effort to master a subject or craft.
-I consider an ebook to be successful when it can seamlessly transfer the information that’s in the author’s head into mine, without me having to put in the hours to learn the subject like they have.
+I deem an ebook a success when it can seamlessly transfer the information that’s in the author’s head into mine, without me having to put in the hours to learn the subject like they have.
 This vicarious form of learning is the most productive, in my opinion.

 4. Second Guessing Yourself

 Is there a person on the planet that doesn’t question themselves in terms of what they know, and their ability to convey it?
 I would highly doubt it.
 I know my confidence waxes and wanes all the time.
 We all have days where we struggle with our abilities, or lack thereof, especially when we’re first learning how to do something we’ve never done before.
 Writing an ebook is no different.

 Anticipate and prepare for the days when your confidence will lag.
 Because surely it will, taking your vision and motivation right along with it.
 Know that this is normal and every good writer experiences it.
 There’s a very real phenomenon called writer’s block.
 Whine a little, have a pity party, and then get right back at it.
 Anyone who’s accomplished anything great, started out as a complete novice.
 It’s just how it works.